luccahuguet/nutask/README.md

 # Nutask: Your Shell Task Manager 🌰

 Manage your tasks using the power of NuShell.
-Nutask is an intuitive, no-frills task management system designed for those who love the command line.
+Nutask is an intuitive, straight-forward task management system designed for those who love the command line.

 TODO: add demo GIF
 ![Demo GIF or screenshot if available](path-to-demo-image.gif)